k-yomo/terraform-provider-algolia/docs/resources/rule.md

 page_title: "algolia_rule Resource - terraform-provider-algolia"
 subcategory: ""
 description: |-
-  A configuration for a Rule
+  A configuration for a Rule.
+To get more information about rules, see the Official Documentation https://www.algolia.com/doc/guides/managing-results/rules/rules-overview/.
 ---

 # algolia_rule (Resource)

-A configuration for a Rule
+A configuration for a Rule.
+To get more information about rules, see the [Official Documentation](https://www.algolia.com/doc/guides/managing-results/rules/rules-overview/).

 ## Example Usage